Menu:

 Masters Student, Computer Science

 My name is Devin Gray.
 I am currently working towards a Masters degree in Computer Science.
-I work full time as an Application Engineer at RightNow Technologies here in Bozeman, Montana.
-Due to this, I am taking the courses only track on a part time basis: one class per semester.
-At this pace I expect to graduate in the Spring of 2013.
+I work full time as a Senior Software Engineer at WebFilings here in Bozeman.
+Previous to this, I was a Software Developer / Application Engineer / Technical Architect at Oracle formerly RightNow Technologies.
+Due to this full time job, I am taking the courses only track on a part time basis: one class per semester.
+At this pace I expect to graduate in the Spring of 2014.

 Montana State University - EPS building